deadlylaid/art_archive/sections/section5/endpoints/artists/artists_get.md

       * `order`

-        Order of artist shown based on `id` data of artist. `desc` will show artist in descending order, whereas `asc` with show artist in ascending order.
+        Order of artist shown based on `created_at` data of artist. `desc` will show artist in descending order, whereas `asc` with show artist in ascending order.
 If not specified default `order` value is `asc`

 * **Data Params:**